-The rules when multiple conditions are used together shall be as follows:
+The rules when multiple conditions are used together shall be as follows.

-different conditions shall use the "AND" logical operation;
+Different conditions shall use the "AND/OR" logical operation based on the filterOperation specified,

+e.g. createdBefore = “time1” AND unmodifiedSince = “time2” if filterOperation = “AND” or “NULL”, or createdBefore = “time1” OR unmodifiedSince = “time2” if filterOperation = “OR”.

-same conditions shall use the "OR" logical operation.
+Same conditions shall use the "OR" logical operation, i.e. filterOperation doesn’t apply to same conditions.

+No mixed AND/OR filter operations is supported.

 Below is an example usage of filter criteria conditions in a HTTP query: an HTTP GET operation can be requested applying also a filter in the query part of the request itself: